XHCZ-FM

 XHCZ-FM is a radio station on 104.9 FM in San Luis Potosí, San Luis Potosí, Mexico.
 It is owned by Multimedios Radio, which programs the station with its La Lupe Spanish variety hits format.

 History

-XECZ-AM began operations in 1934 and received its full concession in 1944.
+XECZ-AM began operations in 1934 and received its full concession in 1944, it is the first radio station to begin operations in San Luis Potosí.
 It was owned by Zeferino Zaragoza Jiménez and broadcast on 1430 kHz, soon moving to 960.
 In 1950 ownership passed to Radiodifusoras Mexicanas, S.A., and in 1999, Radiodifusoras Mexicanas, then owned by GAPE, sold to OEM.

-In 2011, XECZ migrated to FM on 104.9 MHz.
+In 2011, XECZ was selected to migrate to FM and XHCZ-FM 104.9 begin operations on April 5, 2012.

-On December 1, 2020, Multimedios Radio reached an agreement to purchase XHCZ-FM and immediately took over operations, programming La Lupe on the station.

-The transfer to Multimedios Radio was endorsed by the Federal Telecommunications Institute on August 18, 2021.
-The IFT then approved the relocation of XHCZ from its city center site to the tower also used by Multimedios station XHSNP-FM.
+On December 1, 2020, ABC Radio ceased operations in San Luis Potosí and Multimedios Radio began operating the station with the "La Lupe" Spanish adult hits format.
+The concession transfer was announced by Federal Telecommunications Institute on August 18, 2021 and then approved the relocation of XHCZ from its city center site to the tower also used by Multimedios station XHSNP-FM.